 This section contains information that has been coordinated with or by the NRCS since the release of the initial draft Integrated Feasibility Report and Environmental Impact Statement (IFR-EIS) in May 2021.
-The comments that were provided in July 2021 by the NRCS are included.
+The comments that were provided in July 2021 by the MDFWP are included.
 These comments indicate that no Wetland Reserve Sites would be impacted by the proposed TSP.
+Coordination is on-going with the NRCS and updated comments for the revised TSP are expected to be provided during the Agency Review and Public Comment Period that opens on 6 May and closes on 20 June 2022.

 Hey Andrea Please see Jason's message below.
 Thanks,